By ElsaMarie D’Silva, Co-Founder and Managing Director of Safecity

 Another hotspot was near a mosque where men would congregate and prey on the young girls.
 PDP involved the religious leaders who were unaware of the situation and since then have started conversations with the young men on appropriate behavior.
 PDP plans to create further awareness and advocacy through local Kibera radio stations.

 There are many similarities in our campaigns in India and Africa.
 Sexual violence is an everyday affair and many women stay silent.
-With access to an anonymous platform, they are willing to break their silence but are still sceptical about societal backlash.
+With access to an anonymous platform, they are willing to break their silence but are still skeptical about societal backlash.
 The nature of the sexual violence varies in different communities… yet innovative and simple solutions are possible when the members of a community decide to own the issue.
 Things can change—and we can help change them.

-Let’s make it an essential priority to end this global problem.
+On this year’s International Day for Elimination of Violence against Women, let us make it an essential priority to end this global problem.

 ElsaMarie D’Silva is a 2015 Aspen New Voices Fellow and the co-founder and managing director of Safecity, an app that crowdmaps sexual harassment in public spaces.
 You can follow her on twitter @elsamariedsilva.